-Spinal bone three is directly in line with the lower section of the human jaw and the hyoid bone, a horseshoe-shaped bone located inside the neck that holds the tongue in place.
-Just like the other six spinal bones, spinal bone three is quite flexible, giving it the ability to aid in the bending and rotating of the neck.
+Spinal bone three is directly in line with the lower section of the human jaw and the hyoid bone, which is a horseshoe-shaped bone located inside the neck that holds the tongue in place.
+Just like the other six spinal bones, spinal bone three is quite flexible, giving it the ability to aid in the bending and rotation of the neck.
 The fourth cervical vertebrae (C4) nerve root extends from the third cervical vertebrae (C3).